 Belize snorkeling tours and Caribbean snorkeling are always accompanied by our Atoll Adventure Guide who is a master naturalist and marine eco-tour expert.

-Explore all of the wonders and the beauty of the Turneffe Atoll, including the finest reef snorkeling in the entire Caribbean.
-Our unique marine eco-adventure experience features world-class snorkeling, birding, wildlife sightseeing, plus several other fun and informative activities.
-If so inclined, you also can stay at the resort and lounge at the pool or on our beach.
+Explore all of the wonders and the beauty of Turneffe Atoll, including the finest reef snorkeling in the entire Caribbean.
+Our unique marine eco-adventures features world-class snorkeling, birding, wildlife sightseeing, plus several other fun and informative activities.
+If you prefer, you also can stay at the resort and lounge at the pool or on our beach.
 Every day offers both a great new adventure and a perfect opportunity to relax - that's what our Atoll Adventure is all about.

-Atoll Adventurers choose from a variety of daily guided activities led by Abel Coe or another experienced Atoll Adventure guide, all of whom are informative and fun.
-Our 25-foot canopied boat is at your guide's disposal for exploring the reefs, mangroves, creeks and lagoons that make Turneffe the largest and most biologically-diverse atoll in the Caribbean.
-Turneffe's warm Caribbean waters, extensive sea life and vibrant corals make snorkeling one activity that you will definitely want to experience.
+Atoll Adventurers choose from a variety of daily guided activities led by Abel Coe or one of our other experienced Atoll Adventure guides, all of whom are informative and fun.
+Our 25-foot canopied boat is at your guide's disposal for exploring the reefs, mangroves, creeks and lagoons that make Turneffe the largest and most biologically diverse atoll in the Caribbean.
+Turneffe's warm Caribbean waters, extensive sea life and vibrant corals make snorkeling a must-do activity during your visit.
 Our guides are masters at helping everyone feel comfortable in the water and beginners can learn to snorkel on our sandy shore before visiting the reef.
 With at least 60 species of birds at Turneffe, birding is another highlight.
-You may also want to tour the atoll looking for manatees and dolphins or enjoy an afternoon kayaking.
-Our Atoll Adventure Program is a very flexible and is tailored to fit the particular interests of each group.
+You may also want to tour the atoll looking for manatees and dolphins or enjoy an afternoon of kayaking.
+Our Atoll Adventure program is very flexible and is tailored to fit the particular interests of each group.

-Our lead Atoll Adventure guide, Abelino "Abel" Coe, was born and raised in a Mayan community in Southern Belize and his first language was Maya.
-Abel is an avid student of Mayan history and he is well-versed in Belizean history.
-Days with Abel are informative and fun.
-He knows the flora and fauna of Turneffe intimately and is very adept and finding all of the interesting things one would otherwise miss.
-Abel is an excellent snorkeler and makes his guests feel comfortable visiting the underwater wonders at Turneffe.
+Our lead Atoll Adventure guide, Abelino "Abel" Coe, was born and raised in a Mayan community in southern Belize and his first language was Maya.
+Abel is an avid student of Mayan history and he is equally well-versed in Belizean history.
+Days with Abel are informative and always fun.
+He knows the flora and fauna of Turneffe intimately and is very adept at finding all of the interesting things one would otherwise miss.
+Abel is an excellent snorkeler and makes our guests feel very comfortable visiting Turneffe’s underwater wonders.